Josh Naylor Player Props: Guardians vs. Braves

 Braves Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Braves pitching staff ranks second in the league.
+- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks fourth in the league.

-- The Braves have a 3.66 team ERA that ranks fourth across all league pitching staffs.
+- The Braves have the fourth-ranked team ERA among all league pitching staffs (3.68).

-- Braves pitchers combine to allow the ninth-fewest home runs in baseball (89 total, 1.1 per game).
+- Braves pitchers combine to give up 90 home runs (1.1 per game), the eighth-fewest in baseball.

-- The Braves will look to Allard (0-0) in his second start of the season.
+- Soroka gets the start for the Braves, his fourth of the season.
+He is 1-1 with a 6.89 ERA and 12 strikeouts through 15 2/3 innings pitched.

-- His last appearance came on Wednesday against the Minnesota Twins, when the left-hander went 4 2/3 scoreless innings while giving up three hits.
+- In his most recent appearance on Friday, the right-hander threw six innings against the Miami Marlins, giving up three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.